grafbase/mongodb-data-api/README.md

 # Local MongoDB Atlas Data API

 A small server serving MongoDB Atlas Data API for test usage.
+Connects to MongoDB using TCP and provides an HTTP API, which might be useful if TCP is not available.

 Please do not use in production, skips everything else except things we might need in the CI.
 Super unsafe, probably destroys everything.